Friday, 14 November 2014

 Federation: A common set of policies, practices and protocols in place to manage the identity and trust into IT users and devices across organizations

-Audit Track user access and actions
+Audit: Track user access and actions

 A sound architecture will enable re usability of identity and access services for all use cases in public, private and hybrid cloud models.
-Federation architecture is the first step to identity management to evolve for the cloud to become a trusted computing platform.
-Organizations thus must have clear roadmap for it before embarking into cloud computing.
+Federation architecture is the first step to identity management to evolve for the cloud to

-Thursday 23 January 2014
+Thursday, 23 January 2014

 Cloud Computing Standards and how they map to a Cloud Reference Architecture